lvps/389ds-server/README.md

 #### dirsrv_install_additional_ldif
 Default: `[]` · Can be changed: **No**

 Install these additional LDIF files, by default none (empty array).
-This corresponds to the `InstallLdifFile` directive in the inf installation file.
+This corresponds to the `InstallLdifFile` directive in the inf installation file for 389DS <= 1.3.
+From 1.4 onward, this is done via dsconf.

+#### dirsrv_install_additional_ldif_dir
+Default: `/var/lib/dirsrv/slapd-{{ dirsrv_serverid }}/ldif` · Can be changed: **No**

+Directory where ldif files for dirsrv_install_additional_ldif are temporarily stored.
+Cannot be /tmp as 389DS service has systemd PrivateTmp set to true from CentOS/RHEL 8.3.

 #### dirsrv_logging
 Default: see below · Can be changed: Yes